Cybercrime amidst Covid 19 :

 b)Providing for Covid 19 related checks like RT PCR etc. at homes.

-a) Disguised as suppliers in reputed trading websites and seeking 100% advance amounts to transferred to their personal accounts and later they neither respond nor ship the goods.
+a) Disguised as suppliers in reputed trading websites and seeking 100% advance amounts to transfer to their personal accounts and later they neither respond nor ship the goods.

 a)“Proposal turns extortion”, “A Pretty woman is a man”, “Making a gay man pay” and ‘I have you sex recording” are few romance scams.
 “I have your sex recording” is at its highest now during covid19 times.